Price Leadership Definition

 - The products should be homogeneous.
 It means that different firms will produce similar goods or services.
 So the customers will not have a preference and will go towards the less costly.

 - The cost of productionCost Of ProductionProduction Cost is the total capital amount that a Company spends in producing finished goods or offering specific services.
-You can calculate it by adding Direct Material cost, Direct Labor Cost, & Manufacturing Overhead Cost. for a particular firm should be less in order to dominate the price.
+You can calculate it by adding Direct Material cost, Direct Labor Cost, & Manufacturing Overhead Cost. for a particular firm should be less to dominate the price.

 Price Leadership is often followed when a strong firm tries to show its presence in the market.
 Following price leadership and not engaging in a price war is beneficial for small firms.
 There should be regulations to control price leadership if the motive behind the price leadership is a monopoly or to charge higher prices from buyers.